From the start of training camp, NHL teams are evaluating players to assemble their season roster. These individuals invited to training camp include:

 How Many Players are in the NHL?

-There were 1,123 players that played one or more NHL games in the 2021-22 season.
+There were 1,123 players that played one or more NHL games this past complete season (2022).
 Of those, 1004 were skaters and 119 were goaltenders.
 NHL rules state that each team must have a 23-player active roster by the start of the season.
 Furthermore, only 20 players (18 skaters + 2 goalies) are allowed to suit up for each game per team.

 But teams can also have up to 50 players under contract, both at the NHL level and minor leagues.